BJG87/schedule-after-dark/README.md

    cd schedule-after-dark
    ```

-3. Load the src folder from the extension in Chrome:
+### Downloading from GitHub

+1. Go to the GitHub repository page.
+2. Click on the "Code" button and select "Download ZIP".
+3. Extract the downloaded ZIP file.
+4. Navigate to the extracted folder.

+### Loading the Extension in Chrome

-   - Open Chrome and go to `chrome://extensions/`.
+1. Open Chrome and go to `chrome://extensions/`.
-   - Enable "Developer mode" in the top right corner.
+2. Enable "Developer mode" in the top right corner.
-   - Click on "Load unpacked" and select the `schedule-after-dark/src` directory.
+3. Click on "Load unpacked" and select the `schedule-after-dark/src` directory.

 ## Usage